viclafouch/memes-by-lafouch/README.md

 ### Run In local

-1. First, include all environnment variables by following the `.env.example` file.
+1. First, include all environnment variables in a `.env` file at the root by following the `.env.example` file.
 2. `npm install`
 3. `npm run dev`
 4. Be care, we use the same DB in development and production.